• Skip to main content

 Jump to Recipe Print Recipe

-Instant Pot Refried Beans (no soak) are healthy, simple, and way better than the can.
+Instant Pot Refried Beans (no soak) are healthy, simple, and way better than from the can.
 Pressure cooking dry beans in all kinds of wonderful flavors like cilantro, onions, and jalapeno, and then blending them up results in ultra flavorful, creamy smooth beans.

 bowl of finished refried beans in front of Instant Pot.